BikashBIOS/COVID-19-Tracker-using-React-JS-and-Material-UI/README.md

 This is a Responsive COVID-19 Tracking website built with React JS and Material UI and it can be viewed here: https://covid19bybikashro.netlify.app/

+This functioning related Android app is also built by me: https://github.com/BikashBIOS/COVID-19-Tracker-on-Android (Have a Look at it also.)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts